Dementia and Hygiene Issues: How to Ease Fears and Frustrations

 Hygiene is often a key determinant in a senior’s overall health and wellbeing, and when hygiene habits are slipping, it’s always important to explore further to find out why.
 Check with the senior’s physician to see if dementia is the predominant factor, or if other health concerns are at play.
 Whatever the cause, always be mindful and sensitive to the discomfort that may accompany bathing assistance, and seek assistance from a trained care professional if the creative approaches above aren’t effective.

-Contact Right at Home of Sarasota for a professional caregiver to help overcome dementia and hygiene issues.
-Our care staff are trained, experienced, and ready to help with trusted memory care in Venice, FL and the surrounding areas.
+Contact Right at Home for a professional caregiver to help overcome dementia and hygiene issues.
+Our care staff are trained, experienced, and ready to help with compassionate dementia care in Sarasota, FL and the surrounding areas.